DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 **This version supports SmartLink (TM).**

-**Version 1.1.13 and later REQUIRES a radio with v2.3.7 or later firnware**
+**Version 1.1.13  REQUIRES a radio with v2.3.7 or later firmware**

+**Version 1.2.2  and later automatically use the correct UDP layout regardless of radio firmware version**

 ## Usage